1-day in Rome

 Trajan Forum

-Next in your 1-day in Rome, you will walk along the Trajan Forum which was the was the last of the Imperial fora to be constructed in ancient Rome.
+Next, on your 1-day in Rome, you will walk along the Trajan Forum, which was the last of the Imperial fora to be constructed in ancient Rome.
 The ruins are simply amazing and super big.
 You just need to walk all along them toward the colosseum.

-In the middle there is a bridge where you can seat for a while and enjoy the Roman sun and the ruins altogether.
+In the middle, there is a bridge where you can sit for a while and enjoy the Roman sun and the ruins altogether.

 Things to do Rome